-Results from this trial were presented at the 48th Annual Meeting of the Child Neurology Society in October 2019.
-They showed that Fintepla reduced the median monthly frequency of convulsive seizures by 75% in children younger than age 6, compared with the start of the study.
+Researchers presented results from the extension trial at the 48th Annual Meeting of the Child Neurology Society in October 2019.
+They showed that Fintepla reduced the median monthly frequency of convulsive seizures by 75% in children younger than age 6 compared with the start of the study (baseline).
 Similar results (a 64% reduction in seizure frequency) were seen in the overall trial population.
 The safety of the treatment was similar between older and younger patients.

 Dravet Syndrome News is strictly a news and information website about the disease.
-It does not provide medical advice, diagnosis or treatment.
+It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.